 Executives subject to these Stock Ownership Guidelines have five (5) years after first becoming subject to these guidelines to achieve the required ownership level.
 Executive officers are required to hold a specific number of shares, net of taxes, until stock ownership guidelines are met.
-Stock ownership includes vested shares held directly or indirectly, outstanding time-based stock options that are "in-the-money," unvested time-based RSUs and shares purchased via the ESPP.
+Stock ownership includes vested shares held directly or indirectly, unvested time-based RSUs and shares purchased via the ESPP.
 Performance awards are not counted toward the ownership requirement until the performance criteria is met.
 Underwater stock options are also not counted toward the ownership requirement.
-The Compensation Committee intends to review the stock ownership progress of executives subject to these Stock Ownership Guidelines on an annual basis.
-While not required yet, each of our NEOs subject to these Stock Ownership Guidelines currently meet their ownership requirement.
+Moreover, effective 2024, we modified the methodology under our stock ownership guidelines to exclude counting in-the-money stock options toward compliance with the guidelines to align with ISS and Glass Lewis policies.
+The Compensation Committee reviews the stock ownership levels of executives subject to these Stock Ownership Guidelines on an annual basis to ensure compliance.